chrishadi/SublimeRunOnSave/README.md

 This is another Sublime Text 3 plugin to run any shell command on file save event.

-This plugin is inspired by Build-on-Save plugin from a post in purplebeanie.com (http://www.purplebeanie.com/Development/automatically-run-build-on-save-in-sublime-text-2.html) and SublimeOnSaveBuild by Alex N. Jose (https://github.com/alexnj/SublimeOnSaveBuild).
+This plugin is inspired by <a href="http://www.purplebeanie.com/Development/automatically-run-build-on-save-in-sublime-text-2.html">Build-on-Save</a> plugin from a post in purplebeanie.com and <a href="https://github.com/alexnj/SublimeOnSaveBuild">SublimeOnSaveBuild</a> by Alex N. Jose.

-The best use case of this plugin is (probably) in TDD (Test Driven Development) process where you want Sublime to automatically run the test when you save a file.
+The best use case for this plugin is (probably) in TDD (Test Driven Development) process where you want Sublime to automatically run the test when you save a file.

 How to use this plugin: